 Dried orange slices.
 Slice, bake, hang.
 Those are your instructions.
+That's it.

 You might think with something so simple that the results would be mediocre.
 They are not.
 The results are spectacular.

-You can hang them on a tree. set them in a bowl or tuck them into garland.
 The choice is yours because dried orange slices are incredibly accommodating.
 They'll give you no trouble at all.